psrenergy/ncp-release-notes/docs/home.md

 * Reformulated the Startup Minimum Time Modeling of Thermal Power Plants.
 * Added the possibility of definition for System Generic Generation Constraints in % of the total demand.
 * Added import/export data from/to CSV functionality to:
-  * Hydro Secondary Spinning Reserve.
+  * Hydro Secondary Spinning Reserve
-  * Thermal Secondary Spinning Reserve.
+  * Thermal Secondary Spinning Reserve
 * New output results file:
-  * Thermal warm start-up cost.
+  * Thermal warm start-up cost
-  * Thermal warm start-up decision.
+  * Thermal warm start-up decision
-  * Thermal cold start-up decision.
+  * Thermal cold start-up decision

 ## Corrections